-- Options if your state is not on the list
+- Your options if your state is not on the list

-Regardless of your plan or location, it’s easiest to contact your bariatric surgeon to approve your benefits for free.
+Regardless of your insurance plan or where you live, it’s easiest to contact your bariatric surgeon to approve your benefits for free.

 Here is the updated list of states required to include bariatric surgery in all Individual, Family and Small Group Plans:

 - New Hampshire